 'At the moment, ”says Lionetti,“ 70% of celiac patients are not diagnosed.
 If screening were done in childhood in non-invasive ways, damage to the intestinal villi could potentially be prevented.
 They can lead to growth problems, fatigue and premature osteoporosis ”.

-Commenting on the research, Tunde Koltai, president of the Association of European Celiac Societies (AOECS) added: “This new study adds to the growing evidence base.
-Those that celiac disease is growing in Europe.
-We need to adopt child screening to give the population the best possible quality of life ».
+Commenting on the research, Tunde Koltai, president of AOECS (Association of European Celiac Societies) added: "This new study adds to the growing evidence base.
+Celiac disease is growing in Europe.
+Child screening is needed to give the population the best quality of life. possible".